 *Please note: Access to the press working room and interview rooms is based on room capacity limits to ensure compliance with convention center safety rules.

 Media must submit registration requests for the 2018 ASH Annual Meeting via the online registration portal.
 Badges allowing access to the press working room will be granted on a first-come, first-served basis and will be limited to two representatives per outlet unless otherwise noted.
 You are encouraged to complete the media registration process as early as possible if you require access to the press working room.
 Media registration will not be offered on site, and media requesting credentials must provide all necessary documentation prior to the meeting.

 ASH considers an accredited news organization to be one that features original, editorial news coverage, that has editorial freedom from advertisers and/or sponsors, and in which advertisers and/or sponsors are clearly identified as such.

 To be eligible, applicants must write exclusively for the news organization that has provided the letter of assignment.
 Media who do not write for their credentialed outlet and instead misuse their access on behalf of other publications not disclosed in the media registration request may have their media credentials revoked and access to future ASH meetings denied.

 Once requested, the following materials must be provided for verification:

 - Letter verifying assignment to the 2018 ASH Annual Meeting on the letterhead of the news organization being represented

 - Three bylined hematology/oncology-related articles or produced video/broadcast clips published within the last year, or coverage from last year’s ASH annual meeting, if applicable

-- Media identification such as an international, accredited press pass or an official media-outlet-issued credential (NOTE: this requirement applies to international media only)
+- For international media only: Media identification such as an international, accredited press pass or an official media-outlet-issued credential

 - U.S.-based media must submit items 1 and 2 listed above